-As of the end of the third fiscal quarter of Fiscal Year 2017, total expenses were \$331.3 million, or 2.6% less than budgeted, direct expenses of \$105.3 million were 2.2% less than budgeted, capital financing expenses of

-\$316.2 million were 3.6% less than budgeted, and indirect expenses of \$25.7 million were 1.2% less than budgeted.
-Direct expenses were less than budgeted due primarily to wages and salaries, utilities and other services being less than budgeted, although expenditures for workers compensation, chemicals and other materials were higher than budgeted.
+Total actual expenses in Fiscal Year 2018 were approximately \$6.8 million, or 0.9% less than budgeted, direct expenses of \$224.7 million were 3.4% less than budgeted, capital financing expenses of \$473.6 million (including optional cash defeasances totaling \$19.1 million of certain of Bonds) were 0.3% more than budgeted, and indirect expenses of \$38.5 million were 1.0% less than budgeted.
+Direct expenses were less than budgeted due primarily to wages and salaries, maintenance expenses, fringe benefits, and chemicals being less than budgeted, although expenditures for overtime and utilities were higher than budgeted.

-Total revenue through the third quarter of Fiscal Year 2017 was \$545.0 million or 1.0% more than budgeted.
+Total actual revenues for Fiscal Year 2018 were approximately \$7.4 million or 1.0% more than budgeted.

-PROPOSED FISCAL YEAR 2018 CURRENT EXPENSE BUDGET
+FISCAL YEAR 2019 CURRENT EXPENSE BUDGET AND THIRD QUARTER RESULTS

-In February 2017, the Board approved the transmittal to the Advisory Board for its review and comment of the Authority's Proposed Fiscal Year 2018 Current Expense Budget (the "Proposed FY18 CEB"), which is expected to be adopted by the Board in final form in June 2017.
-The Proposed FY18 CEB totals \$749.1 million, an increase of 4.1% over the FY17 CEB.
-Non-rate revenue totals \$27.9 million, resulting in a rate revenue requirement of \$721.2 million, an increase of 3.8% over Fiscal Year 2017.
-The Proposed FY18 CEB continues to assume that the Authority will receive no state debt service assistance for Fiscal Year 2018 or thereafter.
-The Proposed FY18 CEB does not use any rate stabilization funds or bond redemption funds.
+The FY19 CEB was adopted by the Board in June 2018.
+The FY19 CEB totals \$767.9 million, an increase of 3.3% over the FY18 CEB.
+Non-rate revenue totals \$28.9 million, resulting in a rate revenue requirement of \$739.0 million, an increase of 3.1% over Fiscal Year 2018.
+The FY19 CEB continues to assume that the Authority will not receive any additional state debt service assistance in Fiscal Year 2019 or thereafter, although the FY19 CEB utilizes approximately \$0.9 million for state debt service assistance allocated to the Authority in May 2018.
+The FY19 CEB does not use any rate stabilization funds or bond redemption funds.

-Total expenses in the Proposed FY18 CEB are increased by \$29.5 million, or 4.1%, over the FY17 CEB, with an increase in capital financing expenses of \$14.0 million, an increase in direct expenses of \$11.9 million, and an increase in indirect operating expenses of \$3.6 million.
-The Proposed FY18 CEB includes \$238.4 million of direct expenses, \$41.6 million of indirect expenses, and \$469.1 million of capital financing expenses.
-Capital financing expenses represent 62.6% of total expenses in the Proposed FY18 CEB.
-Increases in direct expenses include additional costs for power generation at the Deer Island Treatment Plant during the period of remediation work on the cross-harbor electric power cable serving the Plant.
-See Environmental Regulation and Litigation - Wastewater Management - Cross-Harbor Power Cable Litigation," and "- Other Regulatory and Compliance Matters - Cross-Harbor Power Cable."
+Total expenses in the FY19 CEB increased by \$24.3 million, or 3.3%, over the FY18 CEB, with an increase in capital financing expenses of \$10.2 million (after application of the debt service assistance allocated to the Authority in Fiscal Year 2018), an increase in direct expenses of \$7.0 million, and an increase in indirect expenses of \$7.1 million.
+The FY19 CEB includes \$239.6 million of direct expenses, \$46.0 million of indirect expenses, and \$482.4 million of capital financing expenses.
+Capital financing expenses represent 62.8% of total expenses in the FY19 CEB.